HYPJUDY/Decouple-SSAD/data/README.md

 	* val/temporalDataXUCF101 (2.0G -> 5.0G)
 	* val/spatialDataXKnetV3 (4.9G -> 10G)
 	* val/temporalDataXKnetV3 (4.8G -> 10G)
+* (Optional) If you prefer to download data from Baidu Wangpan, here's the [link](https://pan.baidu.com/s/1pNfmuRdXOwPg7wreg1jzKw) and the key is `K947`.
+Due to the upload limitation of one file size, we compressed the whole directory of released data/models into a zip and them split them into 41 zip files (each is 700M, except that the last one is 360M).
+Please download them all and them extract them together.

 ## Preprocess Data by Yourself
 This part is **not necessary and not recommended** if you get preprocessed data above.